orientechnologies/orientdb-docs/etl/Transformer.md

   }
   ```

-- Apply the class name, based on the value of another field:
+- Applies the class name, based on the value of another field:

   ```json
   { "field":